Featured image of post Code Review Guidelines for Data Science Teams

 • Wait for continuous integration tasks to complete.
 Let the author resolve any test failures before beginning your review.

 • As much as possible, configure your continuous integration to enforce your team’s style guidelines and look for line-level bugs.
-In Python, this might include running mypy, flake8, black, and isort.
-Automation like this has multiple benefits: they’re often better than humans at this task, they reduce cognative load on the reviewer, and they reduce interpersonal tension that results from interviewers nitpicking code.
+In Python, this might include running mypy and ruff.
+Automation like this has multiple benefits: they’re often better than humans at this task, they reduce cognitive load on the reviewer, and they reduce interpersonal tension that results from interviewers nitpicking code.

 • Things to evaluate: